clbarnes/jeiss-convert/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c CHUNKS, --chunks CHUNKS
+  -h, --help            show this help message and exit -m, --minmax          Calculate each array's min and max values and store as
+                        attributes
+  -c CHUNKS, --chunks CHUNKS
                         Chunking scheme (default none) as a single integer for a square chunk, comma-separated integers in XY, or